 Aaban is committed to ensuring that everyone involved in the service – including staff, the young person and carers – is treated equitably and with dignity and respect.
 We work hard to ensure the workforce reflects the diversity within Lancashire, and that services meet the needs of all diverse service users and carers.

 Aaban is committed to ensuring that all information, in particular personal information, is handled appropriately.

 Aaban is committed to safeguarding and protecting children and adults from abuse and neglect, and there are Safeguarding Arrangements in place to protect the most vulnerable children and adults in our area.
 We will not tolerate abuse or neglect in any form (either of service users, employees or anyone connected with the service) and where abuse is suspected, or witnessed, then we will take immediate action.

 All of our premises and practices adhere to standards set out by the Care Quality Commission (CQC).
 The CQC is an independent organisation, and carries out regular inspections of our facilities to make sure that we’re continuing to provide high-quality care for our service users.
-As part of these inspections, officials will want meet our service users to discuss how they feel about their stay with us.
+As part of these inspections, officials will want meet our young people to discuss how they feel about their stay with us.

 In the meantime, leading mental health charity Mind provides information about some of the most commonly used medication (including side effects) on the Psychiatric Medication page of its website, which you can find using the following link:

 The Mental Health Act (MHA) 1983 is a piece of legislation in England and Wales which details the rights of those with mental health issues.
 Amongst the subjects it covers are: